-The control pushbuttons are typically not used for critical operations.
-As such, they are not protected by the control password.
-However, by supervising their output operands, the user can dynamically enable or disable the control pushbuttons for security reasons.
+Control pushbuttons are not typically used for critical operations and are not protected by the control password.
+However, by supervising their output operands, the user can dynamically enable or disable control pushbuttons for security reasons.

-Each control pushbutton asserts its own FlexLogic[TM] operand, CONTROL PUSHBTN 1(7) ON.
+Each control pushbutton asserts its own FlexLogicTM operand, CONTROL PUSHBTN 1(7) ON.
 These operands should be configured appropriately to perform the desired function.
 The operand remains asserted as long as the pushbutton is pressed and resets when the pushbutton is released.
 A dropout delay of 100 ms is incorporated to ensure fast pushbutton manipulation will be recognized by various features that may use control pushbuttons as inputs.